Backbase/bb-fuel/README.md

 Note: This can be rerun on an existing environment which already contains data by setting the property `ingest.access.control` to `false`

 ### Approvals setup
 Approvals configuration can be ingested for payments and contacts.

-The setup is as follows:
+#### Approval types
+- Approval type A with rank 1
+- Approval type B with rank 2
+- Approval type C with rank 3

 #### Payments
 - Zero approval policy with upper bound of 100